tira-io/tira/documentation/organizers/intro.rst

       For those who have train-, validation-, and test-data and want to see how they can be fitted well.

+   .. grid-item-card:: :octicon:`terminal` Set Up a Task Locally
+      :link: local-shared-task
+      :link-type: doc

+      Prepare and validate a dataset, baseline, and evaluator yourself or with a coding agent before uploading them.

    .. grid-item-card:: :octicon:`server` Host my own Instance
       :link: deployment/index
       :link-type: doc